NYT92/hanime-python-api/README.md

 You can use this Rest API link and It is free with no quota limitation.
 And Thanks to [Deta](https://deta.sh) for free serverless service also other free features

-*I frequently update this API So There might be new feature there...*
+*I frequently or sometimes update this API So There might be new feature there...*

 REST Link : https://hani.nsdev.ml